quii/learn-go-with-tests/reflection.md

 ## Wrapping up

 - Introduced some of the concepts from the `reflect` package.
-- Used recursion to traverse arbitrary data structures
+- Used recursion to traverse arbitrary data structures.
+- Did an in retrospect bad refactor but didn't get too upset about it.
+By working iteratively with tests it's not such a big deal.